 • The Extended Support phase generally consists of providing known and existing bug fixes and patches and critical security fixes.
 No new development or new bug fixes are provided during the extended support phase.

 • Extended Support, if agreed to, can be purchased in 1-year increments until the EOL date, typically for at least 2 years following EOSS, as stated in the relevant offering’s EOL subsection at the Materialise Software Help Center.

-• Note that Materialise Software strongly recommends customers to always upgrade to the most current version of a particular offering, to benefit of the newest updates, features and bug fixes.
+• Note that Materialise Software strongly recommends customers always upgrade to the most current version of a particular offering, to benefit from the newest updates, features, and bug fixes.